Gottlieb Daimler: Otto four-stroke engine (1876)

-Independent inventor of small, high speed engines, 1882
+Independent inventor of small, high speed engines (1882)

 At Cannstatt, Daimler and the more creative thinking Maybach devised their engine.
 At Daimler's insistence, it eliminated "the clumsy, complicated slide-valve ignition", in favor of a hot tube system invented by an Englishman named Watson, since electrical systems functioned too slowly.

 In the summer of 1882, Daimler moved to Cannstatt (just outside of Stuttgart at that time), purchasing a cottage in Cannstatt's Taubenheimstrasse, with 75,000 Gold marks from the compensation from Deutz-AG.
 Maybach followed in September of that year.
 In the garden, they added a brick extension to the roomy glass-fronted summer house and this became their workshop.
 Their activities alarmed the neighbors who reported them to the police as suspected counterfeiters.
 The police obtained a key from the gardener and raided the house in their absence, but found only engines.

 Daimler and Maybach spent long hours debating how best to fuel Otto's four-stroke design, and turned to a commonly available petroleum fraction.
 The main distillates of petroleum at the time were lubricating oil, kerosene (burned as lamp fuel), and ligroin (petroleum naphtha or heavy naphtha), which up to then was used mainly as a cleaner and was sold in pharmacies.
 "Leichtbenzin [i.e. ligroin and similar petroleum fractions] of a kind common and readily available at pharmacies (chemist's) at the time", as described by antique car expert Michael Plag.
 "This is a combustible fuel called n-hexane."

-The Dream engine 1883
+Dream engine (1883)

 In late 1883, Daimler and Maybach patented the first of their engines fueled by ligroin.
 This engine was patented on 16 December 1883.
 It achieved Daimler's goal of being small and running fast enough to be useful at 750 rpm.
 Improved designs in the next four years brought that up to 900 rpm.
 Daimler had three engines built to this design early in 1884, and a flywheel was included in one of the engines.
 This design was smaller and lighter than engines by other inventors of the time.
 Daimler relied on hot tube ignition, until 1897, when he adopted the electrical ignition designed by Bosch.

-The 1885 Grandfather clock engine
+Grandfather clock engine (1885)

 The engine with the flywheel included was built into a light vehicle, called the Reitwagen, the first vehicle powered by an internal combustion engine.

 It took considerable effort and experimentation, but eventually, the duo perfected a .5 hp vertical single, which was fitted in the Reitwagen, a purpose-built two-wheeler chassis with two spring-loaded stabilizers.

 Features of the 1885 Engine included: